DavidV6/DV56-test/README.md

 #### Server Java

-Once PostgreSQL is running, start `test-api` using `test-api; java -jar target/test-api.jar server src/main/resources/config.yml`
+Once PostgreSQL is running, start `test-api` using `cd test-api; java -jar target/test-api.jar server src/main/resources/config.yml`
 Every new build of `test-api` will require a restart of `test-api`.

 #### Application start